Useful apps and websites for older people

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.

-As we get older, picking up new gadgets and learning to use computer apps might seem like a challenge, but as we become more comfortable with how they work, we could see that these useful programmes benefit our daily lives.
-After all, technology such as stairlifts has helped us be more mobile around the home and similarly, apps could help us lead independent and fulfilling lifestyles well into our later years.
+As we get older, picking up new gadgets and learning to use mobile phone apps might seem like a challenge, but as we become more comfortable with how they work, we can see that these useful programmes benefit our daily lives.
+After all, technology such as modern curved stairlifts has helped us be more mobile around the home and similarly, apps and websites can help us lead independent and fulfilling lifestyles well into our later years.

 If you want to learn about how technology can improve small tasks from day to day, take a look at our handpicked list of useful apps and websites for older people.